varda/varda/doc/design.rst

 Implementation
 --------------

-Varda server is implemented on top of the `Flask web microframework <http://flask.pocoo.org/>`_, the `Celery distributed task queue <http://celeryproject.org/>`_, and the `SQLAlchemy object relational mapper <http://www.sqlalchemy.org/>`_.
+Varda is implemented on top of the `Flask web microframework <http://flask.pocoo.org/>`_, the `Celery distributed task queue <http://celeryproject.org/>`_, and the `SQLAlchemy object relational mapper <http://www.sqlalchemy.org/>`_.